-A motivation for this approach is the idea of cognitive shortcuts from social psychology.
+Another motivation is the idea of cognitive shortcuts from social psychology.
 In other words, keeping track of beliefs for every opponent is a cognitively daunting task when the number of opponents is large.
 In this case, decision makers may employ a cognitive shortcut by exhibiting "stereotyping behavior", which leads them to infer more correlation about opponents' types than would be present if they were to correctly form beliefs for each player separately.
 As Macrae and Bodenhausen (2000) write, "Given basic cognitive limitations and a challenging stimulus world, perceivers need some way to simplify and structure the person perception process."
 This, they write, leads agents to emphasize "stereotype-consistent information" to a greater extent.

 We model this phenomenon by assuming that player i believes that there are groups of opponents, and players in the same group receive the same signal.
 Instances of this type have been previously implemented in the economics literature.
 Most notably, Healy (2007) studies reputation building equilibria in repeated labor market games by assuming that firms stereotype workers, so that firms believe that all workers are of the same type, or highly correlated with one another, regardless of the fact that this may not represent the true type distribution.
+We term this the case of subjective group partitions.

-By accounting for such tendencies, theorem 2 shows that theorem 1 can be modified so that the I in equation (4) is replaced with the number of information groups.
+By accounting for such tendencies, theorems 2 and 3 below show that theorem 1 may be modified so that the I used in equation 4 is replaced with the number of groups.
 For example, when players group all other opponents into one group of "stereotypes", then even when I is large, the requirements of theorem 1 are no more restrictive than in the case of 2 players.
-This is formalized as follows.